dbgroup-nagoya-u/index-benchmark/README.md

 ```

 We prepare scripts in `bin` directory to measure performance with a variety of parameters.
 You can set parameters for benchmarking by `config/bench.env`.

+## Acknowledgments

+This work is based on results from project JPNP16007 commissioned by the New Energy and Industrial Technology Development Organization (NEDO), and it was supported partially by KAKENHI (JP20K19804, JP21H03555, and JP22H03594).
+We also thank Takayuki Tanabe and our students for contributing to implementations.